A semi-supervised framework for diverse multiple hypothesis testing scenarios: Methods

-The two algorithms, SSS+ and FDP-SD, require an additional parameter $c$.
+The output of this step is a rescoring of the training decoys and pseudo targets, denoted as $\widetilde{W}$.
+Ideally, $\widetilde{W}$ scores many of the false nulls among the pseudo targets higher than they were scored originally.
+We provide a specific framework that we developed for this crucial step in Section~\ref{sec:reset_implementation}. \item With the training complete, the training decoys are thrown out, and the original labels $L$ of the remaining pseudo targets, $J := \{i \in [m]:\tilde{L}_i = 1 \}$, are revealed. \item Using the original labels $(L_i)_{i \in J}$ and the new scores $(\widetilde{W}_i)_{i \in J}$ RESET then determines its list of discoveries by applying either \begin{enumerate} \item SSS+ (Algorithm~\ref{alg:SeqStep}) at the desired level $\alpha$ for FDR control, or \item FDP-SD (Algorithm~\ref{alg:FDP-SD}) at the desired level $\alpha$ and confidence parameter $\gamma$ for FDX control. \end{enumerate} The two algorithms, SSS+ and FDP-SD, require an additional parameter $c$.
 This parameter is used to define the expected ratio of the number of null targets to decoys, $\frac{c}{1 - c}$.
-Typically, this is set to $c = 1/2$ for an expected target-decoy ratio of 1, however, RESET uses approximately half of the decoys for training purposes.
+Typically, this is set to $c = 1/2$ for an expected target-decoy ratio of 1; however, RESET uses approximately half of the decoys for training purposes (by default).
 Since those decoys are subsequently thrown out, this parameter needs to be adjusted.
-Indeed, assuming that the labels $L$ of the true nulls are \textit{i.i.d} uniform $\pm 1$ RVs, and $ s= 1/2$, we set the parameter $c = 2/3$, so that the expected target-decoy ratio is 2.
-More generally, if we know $\mathbb{P}(L_i = 1) \leq c_0$, then we set $c = \frac{c_0}{1 - s\cdot (1 - c_0)}$.
-For example in the p-value setting, $c_0 = \frac{a}{a + b_2 - b_1}$.
-This choice is made rigorous in Lemma~\ref{lemma:exchange}. \end{enumerate}
+Indeed, assuming that the labels $L$ of the true nulls are \textit{i.i.d.}\ uniform $\pm 1$ RVs, and $ s= 1/2$, we set the parameter to $c = c_e := 2/3$, so that the expected target-decoy ratio is $\frac{c}{1 - c} = 2$.
+More generally, if we know that for a true null $\mathbb{P}(L_i = 1) \leq c_0$, then we set $c = c_e := \frac{c_0}{1 - s\cdot (1 - c_0)}$.
+For example, in the p-value setting, $c_0 = \frac{a}{a + b_2 - b_1}$.
+This choice is made rigorous in Lemma~\ref{lemma:ind}. \end{enumerate}

 We note that the above application of $\Phi^{-1}$ in Equation~(\ref{eq:convert}) is not strictly necessary for type-1 error rate control.
-We apply $\Phi^{-1}$ to the p-value $p_i$ or the \textit{mirrored} p-value $(b_2 - p_i)\cdot\frac{a}{b_2 - b_1}$ because we found that doing so makes the semi-supervised learning task of Step 3 to be generally less variable and more powerful (data not shown).
-The idea of mirrored p-value was established by Lei and Fithian~\cite{lei:adapt} and later generalized by~\cite{chao2021adapt} as discussed in the previous section.
+We apply $\Phi^{-1}$ to the p-value $p_i$ or the \emph{mirrored p-value}, $(b_2 - p_i)\cdot\frac{a}{b_2 - b_1}$, because we found that doing so makes the semi-supervised learning task of Step~(\ref{step_3}) to be generally less variable and more powerful (data not shown).